osho0007/portfolio/README.md

 # Data Engineer Portfolio

 Greetings!
-My name is Lucjan, and I'm excited to share my still developing data engineer portfolio.
+My name is Osho, and I'm excited to share my still developing data engineer portfolio.
 Within this repository, you'll find a comprehensive catalog of projects completed in various data analytics/engineering courses or self development exercises, each of which covers essential skills and techniques.
 #
 ### [Web Scrapping - Beautiful Soup](https://github.com/lucjankonopka/web_scrapping)